solanoon/CARL/readme.md

-# Code of Submission 8720
+# Code for "Enhancing Reaction Yield Prediction with Condition Aware Relation Learning Framework"

 In this work, we introduce CARL, a condition-aware relational learning model designed to enhance the accuracy of chemical reaction yield predictions.